 What Happens if Water Damage is Left Untreated

 If you’re asking this question right now, you could be going through one of several scenarios.
-You may have experienced water damage in Dallas and your budget is tight, leading you to wonder whether you can postpone the repairs for a while without repercussions.
+You may have experienced water damage and your budget is tight, leading you to wonder whether you can postpone the repairs for a while without repercussions.

 Another scenario is that you shouldn’t physically be at your property for several days, weeks, or even months after the incident, you can’t postpone your trip to fix the water damage, and your home will be empty while you’re gone.